 In this modern world it is a fact that your children will be growing up surrounded by tech.
 Whilst older adults can remember the first computers being installed in their school and getting their first mobile phone as a teenager or university student, kids today will have known a world full of tech since they can first remember.
 One of the challenges of parenthood today is helping kids to use tech safely and intelligently whilst still protecting them from content that is not suitable.
-Here are just three of the ways you can help your children to be tech savvy.
+Here are three strategies to promote tech-savviness in your children, with a focus on WIC recipients.

 Choose their first computer carefully